 The right tools can help you to save a lot of money in the kitchen.
-Sarah Sysum recommends her top 10 gadgets for pinching pennies.
+BBC Good Food recommends top 10 gadgets for the budget-conscious cook.

 1. Slow cooker